 The rewards on the Visa Signature and Business card are respectable.
 The rest see a significant drop-off in rewards — plus, you’ll get hit with foreign transaction fees.

-I would recommend applying for a Korean Air credit card if you do not know English very well.
-Why?
-Because all of their cards offer bilingual customer support and account access.
+There is one unique benefit to consider: All of their cards offer bilingual customer support and account access.
 So if you are proficient only in Korean, then it would be a wise choice to get one of their cards.

 An alternative option